Skip to main content

 • GVC — A new GVC spanning the configured locations.

-• Stateful Redis Workload — (RELEASE_NAME-redis): replica 0 starts as the primary; all others replicate from it.
-The per-location replica count is independently configurable.
+• Stateful Redis Workload — A single cross-location Redis cluster.
+Replica 0 in the first location starts as the primary; all others replicate from it.
+Each replica gets its own persistent volume.

-• Stateful Sentinel Workload — (RELEASE_NAME-sentinel): 1 replica per location monitors the Redis cluster and orchestrates automatic failover.
+• Stateful Sentinel Workload — 1 Sentinel replica per location (not configurable).
+Monitors the cluster and orchestrates automatic failover across locations.

-• Volume Set — Persistent storage for Redis data (configurable capacity).
+• Volume Set — Persistent storage for Redis data (configurable capacity and autoscaling).

-• Secret — An opaque secret containing the Redis configuration (redis.conf), mounted into each Redis container.
+• Secrets — Opaque secrets for the Redis and Sentinel configurations, mounted into each container.

 • Identity & Policy — Separate identities and policies for the Redis and Sentinel workloads, each with reveal access to their respective secrets.

-• Domain (optional) — One domain per workload when public access is enabled, exposing Redis and Sentinel at the configured hostnames.
+• Domain (optional) — One domain per workload when public access is enabled, exposing Redis and Sentinel at the configured addresses.

 Installation